...

 Where will the Children Live?

-The custodial or non-custodial parent may frequently ponder the consequences if they are deployed and cannot utilize the scheduled visitation time granted to them in a divorce.
+The custodial or non-custodial parent may often wonder about the consequences of being deployed.
+Specifically, they may think about how deployment affects their scheduled visitation time granted in the divorce.

-If their children are not residing with them on deployment and are instead in Texas, the service member may ask that the court name a temporary custodial parent until the service member returns home.
+If their children do not reside with them during deployment and instead stay in Texas, the service member may request the court to name a temporary custodial parent until they return home.

 By the same token, if the parent with visitation rights finds him or herself in a similar situation where their military commitments interfere with their visitation schedule they too can name a temporary party to use their visitation time until their time of service ends.

 The court will assess the particular situation of the parties and assign temporary custodial rights accordingly.
 In many situations, one parent is able to stay behind in the United States while the other parent is abroad.
-Most courts will show preference to giving the active duty parent’s time to the other parent unless it is shown that it is not in the children’s best interests to do so.
+Most courts prefer to grant the active duty parent’s time to the other parent unless evidence shows that doing so is not in the children’s best interests.

 Navigating divorce with competent representation